SAATH-GameDev/Wasteland-Redemption/Design and Narrative/alt_story.md

 "I'd probably die just tripping on some rubble... haha."

 ### Badass 1
+More a plot device than a character.
 Capable and experienced survivor.
 Physically strong.
 Protective and supportive of MC.
-Serious personality but not strict.

 "Shush... (whisper) I heard something..."

 ### Badass 2
 Same as Badass 2.
-However, has a humorous side to them.
-Laughs with MC.

 "Too dangerous out there.
 I wish I could stay here too."

 ### Priest
 Clever.
 Intelligent.
-Cunning.
-Self serving.
-Only offers help as a means to an end.
-Won't shy away from murder if it serves his purpose.
+Wise.
+A bit selfish but understandably so, given the circumstances.

 "I'm an old man.
 But you can repair the bridge.
 I'll help you of course."